 Putting your iPhone in Airplane Mode puts you back in control.
 You may be surprised how quickly you forget that your connection is turned off, and how peaceful your night can be.
 This is also a great way to silence your phone during important meetings.
 Don't worry, all of your messages will be waiting when you turn Airplane Mode off.

-No. 3: While traveling internationally
+2. While traveling internationally

-Traveling across borders can be an expensive affair for you and your wireless carrier.
-International roaming charges aren't cheap.
+Traveling across borders can be an expensive affair for you and your wireless carrier; international roaming charges aren't cheap.
 One way to help avoid the extra roaming fees is to activate airplane mode on your iPhone and only use Wi-Fi hot spots while you travel.

-No. 4: While your kids play games or watch movies
+3. While your kids play games or watch movies

-If you are going to let your kids play games or watch a movie on your iPhone, turn on Airplane Mode before you give your iPhone to them.
+If you are going to let your kids play games or watch a movie on your iPhone, turn on Airplane Mode before you hand your iPhone over to them.
 This not only prevents them from calling anyone, but it also stops push alerts from interrupting their gameplay or movie.

 When your iPhone is on, even with the screen off, it is constantly searching for and monitoring data connections.
 Turning those connections off through Airplane Mode will save battery, allowing you to make calls when you absolutely need to.